conan-io/docs/tutorial/developing_packages/package_layout.rst

 - ``self.cpp.build.libdirs`` set to ``["."]``.
 This location is relative to the ``self.folders.build`` that we defined to **./build/<build_type>**.
 In the case of editable packages, this location will point to **<local_folder>/build/<build_type>**.

+Note that other ``cpp.source`` and ``cpp.build`` definitions are also possible, with different meanings and purposes, for example:

+- ``self.cpp.source.libdirs`` and ``self.cpp.source.libs`` could be used if we had pre-compiled libraries in the source repo, committed to git, for example.
+They are not a product of the build, but rather part of the sources.
+- ``self.cpp.build.includedirs`` could be use for folders containing headers generated at build time, as it usually happens by some code generators that are fired by the build before starting to compile the project.

 To check how this information affects consumers, we are going to first put the ``say`` package in editable mode and build it locally.